-Top 5 Best Christmas Gifts for Your Fiancee 2017
+Top 5 Best Gifts for Your Fiancee 2018

 Time for a quick French lesson: “Fiancé” is the word you use for your male intended and “Fiancée” is the word used when speaking about a woman you’re engaged to.
 The extra “e” at the end makes the word feminine.
 Now that we’ve got that cleared up, we’re here to help you find a great holiday gift for the person you’re going to marry.
 If you’ve accidentally landed on the wrong page, check out our sister gift guide featuring gifts for your fiance (with just the one “e”).

-Now that we’ve got that out of the way, let’s talk Christmas.
-There’s a lot of pressure to get her gift just right, since you guys are so in love.
-And while she probably won’t leave you at the altar over a bad Christmas present, why risk it?
+Now that we’ve got that out of the way, let’s talk gifts.
+Whether it’s a major holiday, her birthday, or just because, there’s a lot of pressure to get her gift just right.
+And while she probably won’t leave you at the altar over a thoughtless present, why risk it?
 Whether you’re looking for that perfect, upscale gift, or a smaller gift to complement some presents you’ve already purchased, there’s something on the list below that will appeal to her tastes and your budget.
 Read on to find a great last minute gift for your fiancee.
 All of the gifts in this guide are available for rush shipping from Amazon.com, allowing you to order from home and skip the chaos at the mall.

-Not sure if you can still order a gift and get it delivered before Christmas?
-Amazon’s shipping cutoff dates are listed here, but we’ll help you break it down.
-The cut-off for 2-day Prime shipping is December 22.
-This is when you’ll want to get your orders in if you live in a more rural area in the lower 48.
-If you live in one of the select cities where Amazon offers one-day shipping, you can order by December 23.
-And if you’re really lucky and live in a city with same-day delivery or two-hour Prime Now delivery, you can order as late as 9:30am local time on Christmas Eve and get your package later that same day.
-Remember that for all of these rush shipping options, you need to be ordering items with a “Prime” symbol on their product page.
-Only those items can be rush shipped.

-Need more help finding last minute gifts?
-Check out Heavy’s Gifts page, which has all of our holiday gift guides in one convenient place.
-And if you’re really pressed for time, a digital gift card is always the right size, and takes mere seconds to deliver.
-You can also check out our list of 125 amazing gifts for women for even more gift ideas.

 1. Fishers Finery 100% Pure Cashmere Fringe Throw Blanket